-Pilot Programme
+Cadet Pilot Programme at

 PILOT PROGRAMME

-The Pilot Programme has been introduced to cater to the growing global need of new pilots and to give impetus to the Regional Connectivity Scheme.
+The Pilot Programme has been introduced to cater to the growing global need for new pilots and to give impetus to the Regional Connectivity Scheme.
 The Pilot Programme offered by our Academy will create ample opportunities for those who are looking for a lucrative and challenging career as a pilot in the aviation industry.

 Our programme is aligned with DGCA (India) standards, giving your training seamless recognition worldwide.
-We go beyond delivering world-class training — offering end-to-end career guidance and guaranteed placement assistance, so our graduates confidently step into rewarding careers with leading airlines.
+We go beyond delivering world-class training — offering end-to-end career guidance and 100% placement assistance, so our graduates confidently step into rewarding careers with leading airlines.

 Apply Now arrow